alexeyds/rest_api_builder/README.md

 - Handling and extracting details from non-200 responses
 - Creating testing interfaces for your API clients

-This library tries to solve these and similar issues by providing a set of self-contained helper methods to improve on [rest-client](https://github.com/rest-client/rest-client) features including an optional [webmock](https://github.com/bblimke/webmock) testing interface.
+This library tries to solve these and similar issues by providing a set of self-contained helper methods to improve on [rest-client](https://github.com/rest-client/rest-client) features with an optional [WebMock](https://github.com/bblimke/webmock) testing interface.

 ## Installation
 ```